Skip to main content Skip to chat

 There are plenty of practical steps you can take to try to protect yourself against identity theft.

-When you get a call claiming to be from your bank or another trusted institution, look up the number on the back of your bank card and call back.
-Never disclose your PIN to anyone for any reason (real banks will not call and ask for this information).
 Shivaram also recommends using biometrics whenever possible — using your face, fingerprint, or voice print to verify your identity — for an added layer of security.

-And most importantly, stay continuously informed and aware.
+Most importantly of all, stay continuously informed and aware.

 “Try to access your accounts regularly, checking and reading any notifications from your bank — we send them out when certain changes are made to your Accounts or profile information,” Shivaram said.
 “If you see any activity that you feel might not be your own, that’s certainly a trigger to call us.”